Learn how to play soccer with this complete guide. you will learn all the steps needed to rocket yourself to the next level.

 A defending team touches the ball behind their goal, so the referee awards a corner kick.
 Again, the opponents are required to stand 10 yards away from the corner.

 - Chip the ball to beat the first defender

 - Aim 2 yards plus away from the keeper

 - Curl the ball to make defending difficult

 Cross the ball into the box to give your teammates a chance to score.

 Aim to cross the ball head height to the edge of the goal area.
 If the goalkeeper catches it, aim for the penalty spot next time.

-Follow-up from the kick in case of can rebounds.
-Showing the inside of your foot to one side of the goal and changing it at the last second can make the GK think it is going in the opposite corner.
+Follow up to the goal from the kick in case of a rebound.
+Showing the inside of your foot to one side of the goal and changing it at the last second can make the GK think it’s going in the opposite corner.